influxdata/telegraf/plugins/inputs/redfish/README.md

   ## Redfish API Base URL.
   address = "https://127.0.0.1:5000"

   ## Credentials for the Redfish API.
+Can also use secrets.
   username = "root"
   password = "password123456"